magdesign/PocketVJ-CP-v3/ROADMAP.md

 - webcam and 3G hotspot for remote controlling
 - Integrate LPMT (already tried it: https://github.com/Foaly/lpmt/issues/15)
 - integration to a third party mapping tool
+- make compatible with other arm boards like nanoPi
 - and much more....
 ..